SonetMiddleware/sonet-dao-backend/doc/interface.md

 ```

-> note: metadata.name should be same as dao collection name, and should be unique
+> note: collection.name should be same as collection name
 >
 > note: should be invoked after collection contract deployed